-- (23) "Premium" means the entire cost of a health insurance plan, including the administration fee or the risk assumption charge. - (24) "Premium assistance payment" means the monthly consideration paid by the agency per enrollee in the Florida Kidcare program towards health insurance premiums. - $\underline{(25)}$ "Qualified alien" means an alien as defined in $\underline{8}$ U.S.C. s.
+- (23) "Premium" means the entire cost of a health insurance plan, including the administration fee or the risk assumption charge. - (24) (22) "Premium assistance payment" means the monthly consideration paid by the agency per enrollee in the Florida Kidcare program towards health insurance premiums. - $\underline{(25)}$ "Qualified alien" means an alien as defined in $\underline{8}$ U.S.C. s.
 1641 (b) and (c) s.
 431 of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, as amended, Pub.
 L. No. 104-193. - (26) "Resident" means a United States citizen, or qualified alien, who is domiciled in this state. - (27) (25) "Rural county" means a county having a population density of less than 100 persons per square mile, or a county defined by the most recent United States Census as rural, in which there is no prepaid health plan participating in the Medicaid program as of July 1, 1998. - (26) "Substantially similar" means that, with respect to additional services as defined in s.
-2103(c)(2) of Title XXI of the Social Security Act, these services must have an actuarial value equal to at least 75 percent of the actuarial value of the coverage for that service in the benchmark benefit plan and,
+2103(c)(2) of Title XXI of the Social Security Act, these services must have an actuarial value equal to at least 75 percent of the actuarial value of the coverage for that service in the benchmark benefit plan and, with respect to the basic services as defined in s.
+2103(c)(1) of Title XXI of the Social Security Act, these services must be

-576-02875-13 20131816 233 with respect to the basic services as defined in s.
-2103(c)(1) 234 of Title XXI of the Social Security Act, these services must be 235 the same as the services in the benchmark benefit plan.
-236 Section 2.
-Section 409.813, Florida Statutes, is amended to 237 read: 238 409.813 Health benefits coverage; program components; 239 entitlement and nonentitlement.-240 (1) The Florida Kidcare program includes health benefits coverage provided to children through the following program 241 242 components, which shall be marketed as the Florida Kidcare 243 program: 244 (a) Medicaid; 245 (b) Medikids as created in s.
-409.8132; 246 (c) The Florida Healthy Kids Corporation as created in s.
-624.91; and 247 248 (d) Employer-sponsored group health insurance plans 249 approved under ss.
-409.810-409.821; and 250 (d) (e) The Children's Medical Services network established 251 in chapter 391.
-252 (2) Except for Title XIX-funded Florida Kidcare program 253 coverage under the Medicaid program, coverage under the Florida 254 Kidcare program is not an entitlement.
-No cause of action shall 255 arise against the state, the department, the Department of 256 Children and Families Family Services, or the agency, or the 257 Florida Healthy Kids Corporation for failure to make health 258 services available to any person under ss.
+233 the same as the services in the benchmark benefit plan.

+409.813 Health benefits coverage; program components; entitlement and nonentitlement.-

+- (1) The Florida Kidcare program includes health benefits coverage provided to children through the following program components, which shall be marketed as the Florida Kidcare program: - (a) Medicaid;

+- (b) Medikids as created in s.
+409.8132; - (c) The Florida Healthy Kids Corporation as created in s.
+624.91; and - (d) Employer-sponsored group health insurance plans approved under ss.
+409.810-409.821; and - (d) (e) The Children's Medical Services network established in chapter 391. - (2) Except for Title XIX-funded Florida Kidcare program coverage under the Medicaid program, coverage under the Florida Kidcare program is not an entitlement.
+No cause of action shall arise against the state, the department, the Department of Children and Family Services, or the agency, or the Florida Healthy Kids Corporation for failure to make health services available to any person under ss.
 409.810-409.821.
-259 Section 3.
-Subsections (6) and (7) of section 409.8132,

-Florida Statutes, are amended to read:
+Section 3.
+Subsections (6) and (7) of section 409.8132, Florida Statutes, are amended to read:

-409.8132 Medikids program component.
+- 409.8132 Medikids program component.-

-(6) ELIGIBILITY.-
+- (6) ELIGIBILITY.-

+- (a) A child who has attained the age of 1 year but who is